vyavasthita/indian-insurance/README.md

 HTTP_500_INTERNAL_SERVER_ERROR = 500

 # Improvements Required, To Do
-Some improvements are required, these are intentionlly not done due to time constraints.
+Some improvements are required, these are intentionly not done due to time constraints.

 1. Sending email takes little time, this requires debugging.
     Or we need to use some background task using Celery/RQ.